crocmons/AIOD-rest-api/docs/using/upload.md

 ```
 The comment may be up to 1800 characters long, so detailed feedback can be given.

+## Sharing Access
+By default, items are private when they are in draft or under submission.
+When items are published, they are publicly readable.
+However, you are the only person with the ability to edit or remove them.

+You can allow others to see assets which are still private, or give users administrator
+or write permissions for individual assets.
+For more information, see the `/assets/permissions`
+endpoints.

 ## Notes
 Assets registered by users will automatically be associated with the "AIoD" platform,
 indicating that it's a direct registration.
 Users cannot associate their registered